padraigfl/dropmix-card-swap-utility/public/info.md

 1.  swap playlists in their entirety
 2.  build up a list of cards owned in a set, select ones you own but don't want and the ones you don't have that you do want, then either manually or dynamically swap the cards
-3.  produces an optional printable document of the new cards to place in sleeves with the cards you've swapped them with
+3.  produces an optional printable document of the new cards to place in sleeves with the cards you've swapped them with [buggy at the moment]

-As the IDs for NFCs are not a uniform length I opted to modify the length of the last copyrightable field to adjust to this.
+I initially worked with `level0`; as the IDs for NFCs are not a uniform length I opted to modify the length of the last copyrightable field to adjust to this.
 This ensures each row is the same length as it was before (which is probably overengineered as a straight swap should preseve DB length); there's potentially room for a very detailed database modifier in here but it didn't seem worth the time investment and would've made me go insane.

+However, having some issues around Power values with level0, I switched to modifying `sharedassets0.assets`; this file does not grant the leeway of the massive copyright text field to modify so I instead mangle the (seemingly unused) track title data.
+The level0 modification tools still remain on the repo if they may serve some use in the future for someone.

 ### Possible future work

+Spitballing here, some things are tied to the webapp specifically but some are more about long term preservation of the application.

+#### Utilise extra card data for sorting/filtering

+- instruments
+- bars of music on card
+- playlist
+- select all limited to currently filtered selection

+#### Dynamic card swap systems

+As the user can outline which cards they want to get rid of and which they want, they could potentially let this process automatic swaps such as the following:

+- matching power levels
+- matching card types
+- matching instruments
+- prioritisation level of swaps by types (e.g. prioritise receiving wilds and getting rid of HMX or FX)
+- prioritisation of unlicensed cards (for playing over streams)

 #### Custom cards

 I don't understand how images work but beyond that I know a fair bit of how to make custom cards work.

 Due to the complexity of it all I think it would be better for someone to focus on migrating Fuser tracks (custom or official) back to Dropmix.
 The data structures are extremely similar so I think it should be very possible for someone who wants to do it (I don't).
+The _one_ exception to this issue of work vs reward would be making some unlicensed Wild cards; I think it'd be really cool if someone built up a few unlicensed wild cards to swap the starter wild cards with.
+Beyond that I assume it's okay to play with the Harmonix made tracks so that's the one barrier from it being streamable as far as I can see.

-To get custom cards running you need to modify the card data in the `level0` database to correspond with audio files placed in the card data section.
+To get custom cards running you need to modify the card data in the `level0` database to correspond with audio files placed in the card data section (`/android/data/com.hasbro.dropmix/Data/Documents/CardAssets/` and `~/Library/Containers/[UUID]/Data/Documents/CardAssets/`).
 There's quite a lot of undocumented config stuff from there but beyond the power (set in sharedassets0), the rendered text (set in level0) and some core audio details (e.g. initial tempo and pitch) you can control most the stuff from the data folders with little risk of corrupting the app

 #### Improved scripting

-I think it'd be amazing if someone made a script which works on as many platforms as possible and sideloads the apk and data directly to a person's phone. my `apkinstall.sh` script attempts to achieve this but much better can be done.
+I think it'd be amazing if someone made a script which works on as many platforms as possible and sideloads the apk and data directly to a person's phone. my [`apkinstall.sh`](https://github.com/padraigfl/dropmix-card-swap-utility/blob/master/scripts/apkInstall.sh) script attempts to achieve this but much better can be done.

+#### A wiki for app preservation

+Currently there's no centralised location for any information around how to use the app beyond some extremely good google sheets pages.
+With both the reddit and discord being ran by Harmonix discussion around such things was heavily stifled.
+There's already a lot of lost information around how the NFC protocol works (broken links on reddit posts) so it'd be good for it all to be collected somewhere and allow others to add in what they know where possible.

+Some things I could imagine being very useful to have all in the one place:

+- Info for running on all compatible devices (including an issues log around various versions of OSes)
+- Possible solutions for cards that aren't working (heat gun, wireless charger, etc)
+- Efforts around modding both Dropmix and Fuser and known similarities between the two
+- Known projects around the application (e.g. I think someone figured out a way to play online?)